3-way lamp

 A 3-way lamp, also known as a tri-light, is a lamp that uses a 3-way light bulb to produce three levels of light in a low-medium-high configuration.
 A 3-way lamp requires a 3-way bulb and socket, and a 3-way switch.

 In 3-way incandescent light bulbs, each of the filaments operates at full voltage.
-So unlike incandescent bulbs controlled by a dimmer, the color of the light does not change between the three steps of light available.
 Lamp bulbs with dual carbon filaments were built as early as 1902 to allow adjustable lighting levels.

-Certain compact fluorescent lamp bulbs are designed to replace 3-way incandescent bulbs, and have an extra contact and circuitry to bring about similar light level.
+Certain compact fluorescent lamp bulbs are designed to replace 3-way incandescent bulbs, and have an extra contact and circuitry to dim to a similar light level.
 In recent years, LED 3-way bulbs have become available as well.

-Three-way bulbs
+3-way bulbs

 A 3-way incandescent bulb has two filaments designed to produce different amounts of light.
 The two filaments can be activated separately or together, giving three different amounts of light.
 One common 3-way incandescent bulb is the 50/100/150 W. It has a low-power 50 W filament and a medium-power 100 W filament.
 When they are both energized at the same time, 150 W of power is delivered, and a high level of light is produced.
 Usually screw-base 3-way bulbs fit into regular Type A sockets (E26D after ISO 60061-1:2014).
 Larger 3-way bulbs (up to 300 W) have a larger "mogul" base (E39D).
 These 3-way bulbs can also come in spiral-shaped compact fluorescent lamps.